-Set in the Worsborough Country Park area of Barnsley, Wigfield Farm has three main functions:
+Set in the Worsbrough Country Park area of Barnsley, Wigfield Farm has three main functions:

-Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study thus providing a realistic working environment in which to develop their skills and knowledge.
+Although farm staff are employed, the day to day work of the farm is undertaken by students following one of our many programmes of study gives them a real working environment to develop their skills and knowledge.

 A modern horticulture unit supports the learning and development of students following both vocational and recreational courses in horticulture and gardening.
 Seasonal plants are often available for sale at competetive prices in our on-site shop.

-Wigfield 'open' farm is situated approximately 2 miles south-west of Barnsley next to Worsbrough Country Park.
-It is near to the Dove Valley Trail section of the Trans-Pennine Trail, and provides a perfect visitor attraction at which to refresh yourself in our cafe and shop facility.
+The farm is situated approximately 2 miles south-west of Barnsley next to Worsbrough Country Park.
+It is near to the Dove Valley Trail section of the Trans-Pennine Trail, and provides a perfect visitor attraction for adults and children.

-The farm has a wide range of animals including meerkats, cattle, goats, Shetland ponies,alpacas, pigs, sheep, poultry, cage birds, chipmunks, chinchillas, guinea pigs, rabbits and much more.
-We also have a rodent room and an aquatics room featuring many different varieties of fish and other aquatic life.
+We have a wide range of animals including meerkats, cows, goats, Shetland ponies, donkeys, alpacas, pigs, sheep, chickens, red deer, guinea pigs, rabbits and much more.
+There is also a rodent room and an aquatics room featuring many different varieties of fish and other aquatic life.

 Our students take a walk on the wild side in our exotics room where they care for and study a variety of reptiles.
 Although this area isn’t open to the public, you can view our reptiles, snakes and lizards at public events, if you book a birthday party with us, or as part of a VIP animal experience.